neondatabase/website/content/docs/cloud/about.md

 ## Compatibility

-Neon compute is the latest version of PostgreSQL.
-Currently we are using PostgreSQL 14.
-It is 100% compatible with your app written against regular PostgreSQL.
+Neon compute is the latest version of Postgres.
+Currently we are using Postgres 14.
+It is 100% compatible with your app written against regular Postgres.